thehydroimpulse/class/README.md

 **Priority Logic**

 When you get into mixin multiple Mixins and objects, the last property added almost always wins.
 The logic differs when you apply mixins.
 The parameter to `.apply` is called the target, or base object.
-This object always has priority over other objects.
+This object always has priority over other objects (This currently isn't implemented correctly.
+But should be true.).

-When functions are involved, we always check whether the property already exists on the target object, and if it does, we create a function wrapper using [super-wrapper](https://www.github.com/TheHydroImpulse/super-wrap).
+When functions are involved, we always check whether the property already exists on the target object, and if it does, we create a function wrapper using [super-wrap](https://www.github.com/TheHydroImpulse/super-wrap).
 This will establish a new function that wraps the old one, and then sets up the `_super` property.

 Any other primitive gets overwritten straight out.
 I may add concatenate properties (like Ember) in the future.